Meet our Head of Art and Design

 What does your job involve?

-My job is to support my colleagues in creating an engaging and supportive experience for all our students, to be imaginative about the way that we teach and create opportunities for the School, its students and staff.
+My job is to support my colleagues in creating an engaging and supportive experience for all our students, to be imaginative about the way that we teach and create opportunities for the students and staff.

 What have been your career highlights so far?

 Because of the global reach and interest in our courses, I’ve managed to teach my subject in Thailand, Hong Kong, Malaysia, Taiwan and Mexico and travel in Europe and America.
 These are obvious highlights, but running exchanges and study abroad opportunities for students are very rewarding.
 Also, bringing international opportunities into Birmingham is great too; like working with Magnum Photo Agency on a staff and student Photography project.

 Documentary and Landscape Photography, and song writing and music performance are my areas of knowledge, experience and expertise.
 I’m currently exploring synergy between my practice as a photographer and as a songwriter performer.